 New publications

 Across the world availability of flavour accessories for tobacco products Havermans, A. et al, Tobacco Control Published Online First: 05 April (2024) RIVM investigated the availability and marketing of flavour accessories for combustible tobacco products across eight countries worldwide.
-Using a standardised search method, local informants gathered information from web shops in Brazil, India, Italy, Singapore, South Africa, Switzerland, the UK, and the USA.
-Various flavour accessories such as capsules, cards, filter tips, drops, sprays, and more were found, totaling 118 unique flavors, mostly fruity and sweet.
+On web shops various flavour accessories were found such as capsules, cards, filter tips, drops, sprays, and more, mostly with fruity and sweet flavours.
 These products often circumvent flavour bans and pose public health concerns by enticing users with attractive flavours.
 As flavour accessories are not regulated like tobacco products, RIVM recommends policymakers to include them in comprehensive flavour bans to address this regulatory gap and enhance tobacco control measures.

 In Vitro Assessment of Translocation and Toxicological Effects of Nicotine and Ethyl Maltol from e-Cigarettes Using Air–Liquid Interface-Cultured Bronchial Epithelial CellsStaal, Y.C.M. et al, Applied In Vitro Toxicology 10:1, 1-14 (2024) The use of e-cigarettes increases rapidly.
 Still, only little information is available on the effects of flavourants in e-cigarettes.
 Cell models of the lungs were used to determine the effects of e-cigarette vapour with nicotine and ethyl maltol.
 Both nicotine and ethyl maltol were found to induce an inflammatory response in lung cells.
 Also, both compounds are able to cross the lung barrier, meaning that they could enter the blood stream and reach other organs in the human body.
 Finally, our results show that it is important to measure concentrations at the site of the cells.